rgvlee/EntityFrameworkCore.Testing/README.md

 ## Overview

-The intent of this library is to provide the ability to create and manage EntityFrameworkCore `DbContext` system mocks.
-It extends the Microsoft in-memory provider by providing configurable support for the following relational operations:
+Mocking an EntityFrameworkCore `DbContext` is hard.
+Microsoft recommends that you [shouldn't do it](https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/#unit-testing).

+EntityFrameworkCore.Testing is a hybrid system mock; it creates a `DbContext` mock that acts as a wrapper over an EntityFrameworkCore provider instance.
+Supported operations are handled by the provider.
+Everything else is handled by the mock, resulting in a best of both worlds approach.
+The routing is modelled on the default EntityFrameworkCore provider used by EntityFrameworkCore.Testing, the Microsoft in-memory provider.

+Configurable support is provided for the following relational operations:

 - FromSql *(EntityFrameworkCore 2.1.0-2.2.6)*
 - FromSqlRaw *(EntityFrameworkCore 3.\*)*